GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 }
 ```

-Next define the corresponding `yaml` file which will be used to assert values from the plan that uses the `tfvars` file above.
-In the `yaml` file you have three sections available:
+Next define the corresponding inventory `yaml` file which will be used to assert values from the plan that uses the `tfvars` file above.
+In the inventory file you have three sections available:

 - `values` is a map of resource indexes (the same ones used by Terraform state) and their attribute name and values; you can define just the attributes you are interested in and the other will be ignored
 - `counts` is a map of resource types (eg `google_compute_engine`) and the number of times each type occurs in the plan; here too just define the ones the need checking